maka89/MatSq/README.md

 $$ F'(X_k)H = XH+HX. $$

 This is all we need if we choose to use a matrix-free method like Conjugate Gradient to get the step in Newton's method.
+This inner iteration can be truncated after only a few iterations.

 See [N.Higham - Newton's Method for the Matrix Square Root](https://www.ams.org/journals/mcom/1986-46-174/S0025-5718-1986-0829624-5/S0025-5718-1986-0829624-5.pdf)